Wondering what to see in Ephesus, Turkey?

 Why, you might ask, do we drive from Bodrum to visit Ephesus?

 On this trip to Turkey, we want to limit our bases to three – Istanbul (and its mosques and palaces), Cappadocia (and its underground cave cities and rock-cut churches) and the seaside resort of Bodrum.

 It helps that we’re on a private tour booked with Vanguard Travel Services, one of Turkey’s top travel agencies.
 Throughout our trip, they seamlessly arrange our airport/hotel transfers and tours.

-The two-hour scenic drive to Ephesus winds past mountains and rolling hills, blanketed with forests of pine and wild olive trees.
+The two-hour scenic drive from Bodrum to Ephesus winds past mountains and rolling hills, blanketed with forests of pine and wild olive trees.

 Upon arriving in Ephesus, we meander down the all-marble Curetes Street.

 We detour off at the terrace houses, where wealthy Roman families once lived.